-The long-term misuse of Zoloft can lead to negative consequences.
-When people are experiencing a substance use disorder, they tend to spend more time by themselves because they don’t believe that their friends and family members will understand.
+The long-term misuse of Zoloft and its side effects can lead to negative consequences.
+When people are experiencing a substance use disorder, they tend to spend more time by themselves and isolate.
 They may lose friendships and family relationships over it.
 They may also lose their romantic partnerships.

 People addicted to or dependent on Zoloft also start to lose interest in their jobs.
-This leads to not putting any effort forth to be a part of things that are going on at the office.
-If people do not lose their jobs at this point, they may experience financial losses because they aren’t showing up at work every day or are not receiving promotions.
+If people do not lose their jobs at this point, they may experience financial losses.

 This is the point where recovery is possible.
 To crawl back from the abyss of addiction or dependence, one must admit that there is a problem.
 Then, they only need to ask people to help them.

 Granite Recovery Centers are where you are going to find the help that you are looking for if you or a relative are dependent upon Zoloft.
 We can help you become clean and sober in our drug detox program where you will safely endure the detoxification process assisted by our physicians and nurses.
 Our medical personnel will administer medications to relieve you of the withdrawal symptoms that accompany the detoxification process.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.